whiztler/Wolfpack/README.md

 ## DESCRIPTION
-Wolfpack is a multiplayer (14 slots) special operations campaign consisting of ten challenging assault, demolition and reconnaissance missions and three bootcamp training missions.
+Wolfpack is a multiplayer (14 slots) special operations campaign consisting of ten challenging assault, demolition and reconnaissance missions, three bootcamp training missions and a WarmUp and Training mission.

 ### Features
 * 10 SpecOp/Recon Missions;
 * 3 Bootcamp training missions;
+* 1 Warmup & Training mission with 11 side-missions
 * Challenging and Immersive gameplay in a lively area of operations;
 * Detailed SpecOp style briefings (ingame and PDF/TXT for forum briefings);
 * Optimized for dedicated server play;